Terms and Conditions of Purchase Order - ACCO Brands USA LLC

 Seller agrees to use its best efforts to avoid the use of the following types of paper in the production of Items: (a) paper that is manufactured using wood or fiber from rainforests, (b) paper that is manufactured using “old growth” wood or fiber, and (c) paper that is manufactured from forests of exceptional conservation value.
 Upon request, Seller shall certify in writing the usage, origin and sourcing of all paper and timber products and shall provide Purchaser with copies of such records as Purchaser determines necessary or desirable to verify the species and source of wood or fiber.
 Seller shall use its best efforts to ensure that paper is manufactured from legally harvested and properly obtained wood or fiber.
 Seller shall comply with applicable requirements of the U.S. Lacey Act and the EU Timber Regulation and shall permit Purchaser’s representatives to inspect Seller’s books and records from time to time to audit compliance with this Section 12.

 The full text of any of the above is available to Seller upon written request to Purchaser.
-Seller shall execute and deliver to Purchaser a completed Certificate of Compliance using Purchaser’s form of Certificate, certifying Seller’s compliance with the provisions of this Section 14, before starting to perform under the Contract.
+Seller shall execute and deliver to Purchaser a completed Certificate of Compliance using Purchaser’s form of Certificate, certifying Seller’s compliance with the provisions of this Section 14, upon Purchaser's request.

 The Seller shall mark all of Purchaser’s tooling with an identifying plate in English which indicates: